joblackpoc/django_blog/Readme.md

 * …or push an existing repository from the command line
 * git remote add origin https://github.com/joblackpoc/django_blog.git
 * git push -u origin master
-* …or import code from another repository
-* You can initialize this repository with code from a Subversion, Mercurial, or TFS project.